The Last Spritz

 Dior Homme Cologne

-The note pyramid looks almost insultingly simple: citrus, musk, vetiver.
-Three ingredients.
+The note pyramid looks almost insultingly simple: bergamot, grapefruit blossom, white musk.
+Three notes.
 And yet Dior Homme Cologne is one of the most perfectly composed summer fragrances ever made.
 It smells like stepping out of a shower in an expensive hotel — clean, fresh, effortless, and impossible to dislike.

 The catch is longevity.
 This is a cologne concentration — the lightest available.
 Three to four hours is realistic.
 It projects gently and stays close to skin.
 If you're looking for performance, this is the wrong bottle.
 If you're looking for the purest expression of "clean" in fragrance form, nothing on this list or any other list beats it.